The Journal

 Animations for RIMOWA: Narrative, Journey & Collaboration

-Klaus Kremmerz collaborates with RIMOWA on Gifts for the Journey Ahead, a narrative-driven animation campaign.
-The project uses illustration and motion to position the product as a companion through life’s moments, blending storytelling, cultural context, and design to elevate luxury branding into an emotional, journey-focused experience.
+Klaus Kremmerz Animations for RIMOWA Gifts for the Journey Ahead.
+A narrative-driven animation campaign.
+The project uses illustration and animation to position the product as a companion through life’s moments, blending storytelling, cultural context, and design to elevate luxury branding into an emotional, journey-focused experience.